 The hardest thing for me to do is to recount my perspective of an event like the Boston Bombings.

 Boston is a beautiful city, with many layers.
-I found it to be very comfortable and very friendly in my visit, as a visitor.
-The hope is, in Boston, strength, and unity will connect all of its occupants like never before.
-The hope is cities outside of Boston will see this metropolitan's actions and will connect and unite in a similar fashion.
+I found it to be very comfortable and very friendly on my visit, as a visitor.
+The hope is, in Boston, strength and unity will connect all of its occupants like never before.
+The hope is cities outside of Boston will see this metropolitan's actions and will connect and unite similarly.